 Priceline bidding in the "name your own price" category won't fit every travel situation.
-But there are times when it pays budget travel dividends.
+But there are times when it pays to be a budget traveler.

 The basis of Priceline's deal with vendors is anonymity.